-The following discussion reflects our relationships and related party transactions entered into in connection with the Acquisition (as further described above under "Commonly Asked Questions and Answers About the Annual Meeting") or the Initial CGP Transactions (as further described below under "- Certain Relationships and Related Party Transactions - Agreements with Caesars Acquisition Company and its Subsidiaries") and all other related party transactions since January 1, 2014.
+The following discussion reflects our relationships and related party transactions entered into in connection with the Acquisition (as further described above under "Commonly Asked Questions and Answers About the Annual Meeting") or the Initial CGP Transactions (as further described below under "- Certain Relationships and Related Party Transactions - Agreements with Caesars Acquisition Company and its Subsidiaries") and all other related party transactions since January 1, 2015.
 Each of CAC and CEC is under the control of Hamlet Holdings, the members of which are comprised of individuals affiliated with each of the Sponsors.
 Eric Press, David Sambur and Marc Rowan, each members of the Board, are affiliated with Apollo, and David Bonderman and Kelvin Davis, each members of the Board, are affiliated with TPG.
 Caesars Interactive Entertainment, Inc. ("CIE") and Caesars Growth Partners, LLC ("Growth Partners") are each subsidiaries of CAC (and CEC also holds an interest in Growth Partners).
 Caesars Entertainment Operating Company, Inc. ("CEOC") is a majority owned subsidiary of CEC.
-Caesars Enterprise Services, LLC ("CES") is a joint venture among CEOC, Caesars Entertainment Resort Properties LLC ("CEPP"), a subsidiary of CEC, and Caesars Growth Properties Holdings, LLC ("CGPH"), an indirect, wholly-owned subsidiary of Growth Partners.
+CES is a joint venture among CEOC, Caesars Entertainment Resort Properties LLC ("CERP"), a subsidiary of CEC, and Caesars Growth Partners.
 Certain of our executive officers and directors hold equity interests in CEC, CAC, CIE and CEOC.